karlphilip/Macrobond/README.md

 # Macrobond

-This repository contains examples of how you can use the MacrobondAPI to R and Python.
+This repository contains examples of how you can use the MacrobondAPI for R and Python.

 ## Documentation
 The official documentation for the API:s can be found here: